ZilantRobotics/sim_worker/README.md

 To run in WSS mode, start the app with `python3 sim.py wss`, this will use default configuration options from `./config/settings.ini` and `./config/.env` files

+## System requirements
+Python: 3.9
+OS: Ubuntu 22.04, known to not work on WSL, RPi4 (8Gb ram) and Jetson Xavier NX
+CPU: AMD FX 8300 or better
+GPU: AMD Radeon HD5800 or better